 We or our subsidiaries have been named, along with numerous others, as a defendant in lawsuits filed by a large number of individuals who claim injury due to exposure to asbestos.
 Most claimants in such litigation have been workers who participated in construction of various industrial facilities, including power plants.
 Some of the claimants have worked at locations we own, but most existing claims relate to facilities previously owned by our subsidiaries but currently owned by Texas Genco LLC.
 We anticipate that additional claims like those received may be asserted in the future.
-Under the terms of the separation agreement between us and Texas Genco, ultimate financial responsibility for uninsured losses from claims relating to facilities transferred to Texas Genco has been assumed by Texas Genco, but under the terms of our agreement to sell Texas Genco to Texas Genco LLC, we have agreed to continue to defend such claims to the extent they are covered by insurance we maintain, subject to reimbursement of the costs of such defense from Texas Genco LLC.
+Under the terms of the separation agreement between us and Texas Genco, ultimate financial responsibility for uninsured losses from claims relating to facilities transferred to Texas Genco has been assumed by Texas Genco LLC, we have agreed to continue to defend such claims to the extent they are covered by insurance we maintain, subject to reimbursement of the costs of such defense from Texas Genco LLC.